 a) If a lower layer failure occurs before the message TRACKING AREA UPDATE COMPLETE has been received from the UE and a GUTI has been assigned, the network shall abort the procedure, enter EMM-IDLE mode and shall consider both, the old and new GUTI as valid until the old GUTI can be considered as invalid by the network (see clause 5.4.1.4).
 During this period the network may use the identification procedure followed by a GUTI reallocation procedure if the old GUTI is used by the UE in a subsequent message.

 The network may page with IMSI if paging with old and new S-TMSI fails.
 Paging with IMSI causes the UE to re-attach as described in clause 5.6.2.2.2.

+Additionally, if the TRACKING AREA UPDATE ACCEPT message includes:

+1) a different negotiated IMSI offset value assigned to a UE that previously had another negotiated IMSI offset value assigned;

+2) no negotiated IMSI offset value assigned to a UE that previously had negotiated IMSI offset value assigned; or

+3) a negotiated IMSI offset value assigned to a UE that previously had no negotiated IMSI offset value assigned;

+for case 1) the network shall use two alternative IMSI values and for case 2) and 3) the network shall use one alternative IMSI value and the IMSI value for paging the UE until one of the two (alternative) IMSI values can be considered as invalid by the network.
+If the network supports parallel paging, the network may use parallel paging to page the UE with both the determined values, otherwise the network may use sequential paging to page the UE.

+NOTE 1: As the network assigns a new GUTI when the alternative IMSI value is changed or deleted (see clause 5.5.3.2.4), the network can consider the alternative IMSI value associated with the old GUTI as invalid if the UE responds to the paging with the new GUTI.

 b) Protocol error